Larry Nassar loses last appeal in sexual assault scandal

 He is currently in federal prison for child pornography crimes in a different case that grew out of the same investigation.
 The sentences effectively mean Nassar, 58, will spend the rest of his life behind bars.

-The repercussions continue from the scandal.
+The Nassar case turned Aquilina into a celebrity.
+She appeared at the 2018 ESPY awards in Los Angeles, where his victims were honored.
+The judge said she trademarked her name after it started appearing on T-shirts, including one worn by actress Natalie Portman on “Saturday Night Live.”

+The scandal hasn't faded.
 More than 100 women, including Olympic gold medalist Simone Biles, are collectively seeking more than $1 billion from the federal government for the FBI's failure to stop Nassar when agents became aware of allegations against him in 2015.
 He was arrested by Michigan State University police in 2016, more than a year later.

 Michigan State, which was accused of missing chances over many years to stop Nassar, agreed to pay $500 million to more than 300 women and girls who were assaulted by him.
 USA Gymnastics and the U.S. Olympic and Paralympic Committee made a $380 million settlement.